TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Website_System.md

 For the website to be accessible at all times, it will need to be hosted on a machine that doesn't turn off.
 We hope to host the website in a directory set aside for the police, or at least on a machine that they have.

+### Analysis

+To ensure proper operation of the website, a wide variety of test cases may be used for thorough testing.

 ## BOM
 | Item     | Part Number | Quantity | Price/Unit     | Total Cost |